-Support of Colonization Resistance of the Gut Microbiota With the Synbiotic Food Supplement Nagasin®
+Support of Colonization Resistance of the Gut Microbiota with the Synbiotic Food Supplement Nagasin®

-February 6, 2024 updated by: University of Zurich
+March 24, 2025 updated by: University of Zurich

-Randomized, Controlled, Double-blind, Parallel, Multicentric Study to Investigate Support of the Colonization Resistance of the Gut Microbiota With the Synbiotic Food Supplement Nagasin® After Disturbance by Antimicrobial Treatment
+Randomized, Controlled, Double-blind, Parallel, Multicentric Study to Investigate Support of the Colonization Resistance of the Gut Microbiota with the Synbiotic Food Supplement Nagasin® After Disturbance by Antimicrobial Treatment

 The aim of this randomized, controlled, double-blind, parallel, multicentric trial is to investigate wether the synbiotic food supplement Nagasin® can support the colonization resistance of the gut microbiota after disturbance by antimicrobial treatment.